Skip to main content

 session.conversationId,

-'This message is end-to-end encrypted!'
+'This message is e2e encrypted!'

 );